 CRISPR Cas13a is a newly discovered member of the Genome editing system making waves in the biotech community.
-Explore this 3D printed protein model of CRISPR Cas13a to examine how it uses RNA to target and edit DNA.
+Explore this 3D printed protein model of CRISPR Cas13a to examine how it uses RNA to target and edit viral RNA.
 Protein model created from PDB ID: 5XWP

-CRISPR is a family of genome editing proteins that evolved in bacteria and archaea to combat viral infections.
-CRISPR captures portions of infected viral DNA and cuts out specific portions to save as a guide to find viral DNA should the virus ever infect the host cell again.
 For millions of years, bacteria and viruses have been locked in an evolutionary arms race.
 Viruses evolving new mechanisms to evade CRISPR, and CRISPR evolving to find different ways of preventing re-infection.
+CRISPR is a family of genome-editing proteins that evolved in bacteria and archaea to combat viral infections.
+CRISPR captures portions of infected viral DNA or RNA and cuts out viral infections from the cells.
 CRISPR Cas13a is one such permutation.
 While other CRISPRs like Cas9 scan genes for viral DNA, Cas13a looks for viral RNA in the cytoplasm.

 Cas13a, a type VI-A CRISPR-Cas RNA-guided RNA ribonuclease, degrades invasive RNAs targeted by CRISPR RNA (crRNA) and has potential applications in RNA technology.
 To understand how Cas13a is activated to cleave RNA, we have determined the crystal structure of Leptotrichia buccalis (Lbu) Cas13a bound to crRNA and its target RNA, as well as the cryo-EM structure of the LbuCas13a-crRNA complex.
 The crRNA-target RNA duplex binds in a positively charged central channel of the nuclease (NUC) lobe, and Cas13a protein and crRNA undergo a significant conformational change upon target RNA binding.
 The guide-target RNA duplex formation triggers HEPN1 domain to move toward HEPN2 domain, activating the HEPN catalytic site of Cas13a protein, which subsequently cleaves both single-stranded target and collateral RNAs in a non-specific manner.
 These findings reveal how Cas13a of type VI CRISPR-Cas systems defend against RNA phages and set the stage for its development as a tool for RNA manipulation.